 A sliding door is found on each end of each car and has upper and lower (foot) buttons; hitting either will open the door.

-Be careful when walking between cars when the train is moving.
-To maintain balance, grab onto the candy cane-striped handles.
+When the train is moving, be careful when walking between cars.
+To maintain your balance, grab onto the candy cane-striped handles.

 Trains cars can sway in opposite directions, and snow and rain can enter vestibules, making them wet or slippery.